segmentio/topicctl/README.md

 If `apply` is run with the `--rebalance` flag set, then `topicctl` will do a full broker rebalance after the usual apply steps.
-This process will check the balance of the brokers for each index position (i.e., first, second, third, etc.) in each partition and make replacements if there are any brokers that are significant over- or under-represented.
+This process will check the balance of the brokers for each index position (i.e., first, second, third, etc.) in each partition and make replacements if there are any brokers that are significantly over- or under-represented.

 The rebalance process can optionally remove brokers from a topic too.
 To use this feature, set the `--to-remove` flag.
 Note that this flag has no effect unless `--rebalance` is also set.